Titans force 4 turnovers by Winston, hold off Tampa Bay

 Jason Pierre-Paul sacked Tannehill on his first snap in his first game after being activated from a neck injury suffered in an offseason car accident, and Shaq Barrett got his 10th sack of the season.
 The Bucs finished with three sacks.

-The Titans led 17-15 at halftime thanks to those early turnovers by Winston.
-Rookie defensive lineman Isaiah Mack recovered a quick shotgun snap to Winston to set up Tannehill’s 5-yard TD pass to Jonnu Smith, and Malcolm Butler caught Winston’s overthrown pass to Chris Godwin and ran to the Titans 10.
+Titans rookie defensive lineman Isaiah Mack recovered a quick shotgun snap to Winston to set up Tannehill’s 5-yard TD pass to Jonnu Smith, and Malcolm Butler caught Winston’s overthrown pass to Chris Godwin and ran to the Titans 10.
 Tannehill made it 14-3 with a 6-yard TD pass to Tajae Sharpe.

-Tennessee held Tampa Bay to three field goals early, the last after third-and-goal at the Tennessee 4 because Dare Ogunbowale was knocked to the ground after taking the handoff by teammate Breshad Perriman.

 INJURIES